I Wanna Dance with Somebody (Who Loves Me): Recording and production

-Walden recruited Randy Jackson on synth bass, along with fellow musicians such as Italian guitarist Corrado Rustici, longtime collaborator Preston Glass, who employed a Roland TR-808 that was used to produce the drum machine percussion and handclaps that started the song, drummer Gregory "Gigi" Gonaway, and Marc Russo to work on the song with him, "lined up all different kinds of keyboards," and employed a very particular approach to recording Houston's vocals.
+Walden recruited Randy Jackson on synth bass, along with fellow musicians such as Italian guitarist Corrado Rustici, longtime collaborator Preston Glass, who employed a Roland TR-808 that was used to produce the drum machine percussion and handclaps that started the song, drummer Gregory "Gigi" Gonaway, keyboardist Walter Afanasieff and saxophonist Marc Russo to work on the song with him, "lined up all different kinds of keyboards," and employed a very particular approach to recording Houston's vocals.
 Noting Houston's busy work schedule, especially as she was still on tour at the time, Walden and his team worked around the limitations by recording the entire song first without Houston, so "she could easily envision what the end product would sound like."
 During this period, he sent a vocal demo of the song by his session vocalist Kitty Beethoven to Houston so she'd get familiar with it.
+Houston was already familiar with the original demo by Merrill and Rubicam prior to hearing Walden's revised demo and debuted an early version of the song during a private performance at the Convention Hall at Asbury Park, New Jersey on July 24, 1986, two days prior to the start of her Greatest Love World Tour and would perform the song alongside an early version of "Didn't We Almost Have It All" throughout that tour.

+Randy Jackson and Walter Afanasieff contributed instruments on “I Wanna Dance with Somebody (Who Loves Me)”.

-Since Houston's debut mostly relied on ballad singles, Walden knew that the song "had to prove that she could dominate with uptempo pop, and also fit alongside the most forward-thinking pop auteurs of the time," according to Billboard, noting popular music at the time "had made a shift with synthesizers and drum machines" inspired by the LinnDrum machines artists such as Prince was using at the time, while Jones was busy hiring "the most death-defying brains to make Michael Jackson's new sounds", noting that the competition "was really high to mastermind a new sound for Whitney."
-Synth horns were added as a result of an engineer "playing around" with a synth overdub that he requested.
-"It was synth horns," said Walden, "but with a glizz on it that made it something we've never done before.
+Since Houston's debut mostly relied on ballad singles, Walden knew that the song "had to prove that she could dominate with uptempo pop, and also fit alongside the most forward-thinking pop auteurs of the time," according to Billboard, noting popular music at the time "had made a shift with synthesizers and drum machines" inspired by the LinnDrum machines artists like Prince was using at the time, while Jones was busy hiring "the most death-defying brains to make Michael Jackson's new sounds", noting that the competition "was really high to mastermind a new sound for Whitney."
+Synth horns were added as a result of an engineer "playing around" with a synth overdub that Walden requested.
+"It was synth horns," said the producer, "but with a glizz on it that made it something we've never done before.
 We glizz the bass, we never glizz the horns!"
+In the hands of Walden and the fellow aforementioned musicians, they had turned the rock-tinged demo and "remodeled [it] in the image of a funky horn-laden anthem of human connection, which could get play in every corner of the world."